I know, I’m late to the marble game, but I at least I made it. I love marble. How have I overlooked this beautiful rock for so long?

 • Hairpin legs + paint + glue supplies $50

 Our marble coffee table cost $100 *happy dance* If you are browsing Craigslist for marble and every listing is over priced, keep looking!
 It took me a couple of days to find the style and price that I liked.
 Also, I emailed the seller and asked if they would lower the price, and they did!
-Most sellers want to get rid of bulky items fairy quickly.
+Most sellers want to get rid of bulky items fairly quickly.

 Oh, and that’s our new sofa.
 I’ll tell you all about it later!